★ Crimson Blaze (B1a) out now!

 Shinedust is a currency used for trading in Pokemon TCG Pocket, which can be earned by obtaining duplicate cards and completing missions.
-Read on to learn how to farm Shinedust and what it is for.
+Read on to learn the best methods for farming Shinedust to do more trades!

 List of Contents